Charting a Practical AI Strategy for Growth

 Flex to Win: Strategy in an AI World

-AI is evolving too quickly for static roadmaps.
+AI evolves too quickly for static roadmaps.
 The firms that pull ahead embrace flexibility.
-As outlined in Technology Strategy in an AI World from The AI Edge , leading managers use three complementary approaches:

-Strengthen high-frequency, repetitive processes first (e.g., meeting prep, forecasting, content review).
-These small wins accumulate quickly and build organizational momentum.
+Strengthen high-frequency, repetitive processes first (meeting prep, forecasting, content review).
+Small wins accumulate quickly and build momentum.

-Continuously test new AI pilots, measure quickly, and scale only what works.
-Treat your GTM engine as a living system, not a static program.
+Continuously test AI pilots, measure quickly, scale only what works.
+Treat your GTM engine as a living system.

-Use proprietary datasets to generate insights competitors can’t replicate advisor behaviour models, personalized product recommendations, or firm-specific growth signals.
+Use proprietary datasets to generate insights competitors cannot replicate — advisor behavior models, product recommendations, firm-specific growth signals.

 Data abundance is not the issue.
 It's data without purpose.